hot-chain/hotchain/README.md

 <a name="autobuild"></a>
 ### Automated build script

-For Ubuntu 16.10 and macOS Sierra, there is an automated build script that can install all dependencies and builds HOTC.
+For Ubuntu 16.10 and MacOS Sierra, there is an automated build script that can install all dependencies and builds HOTC.

 Clone HOTC repository recursively as below and run build.sh located in root `hotc` folder.